 The renovation will include a range of landscape improvements to the whole Fern Gully precinct.

 Stage One is now complete and includes a new steel board walk and five new timber bridges that dramatically improves access for visitors to Fern Gully and gives them improved views of the picturesque collection.

-Stage Two will be the creation of a health and wellbeing garden.
-The Fern Gully, with its leafy appeal and cool microclimate is the perfect environment for a series of meditative spaces where the visitor will be able to sit quietly and take in the ambiance of the Gardens.
-Each space will include a reflective water feature and will be accessed via a series of secondary paths that will loop back to the main boardwalk.
+Stage Two, the creation of three wellbeing gardens, is now complete.
+The Fern Gully, with its leafy appeal and cool microclimate is the perfect environment for a series of meditative spaces where the visitor is able to sit quietly and take in the ambiance of the Gardens.
+Each space includes a reflective water feature and can be accessed via a series of secondary paths that loop back to the main boardwalk.
 Although each Wellbeing Garden is unique, all three were designed for small groups and individuals to visit and find a restful, restoring environment.
 As visitors move through Fern Gully along the boardwalk, these spaces give guests the opportunity to stop, pause and reflect.
 The Wellbeing Gardens can be accessed via a series of secondary paths that loop back to the main boardwalk.

 All this is made possible by the generous donations of our supporters.